bcobo/SIRENA/doc/SIRENAfunctions.rst

     Located in file: *teslib.c*

-    This function is mainly a wrapper to pass a data file to the SIRENA tasks in order to build a library.
+    This function is mainly a wrapper to pass a data file to the SIRENA tasks in order to build a library that will be used to reconstruct the energies.

     Steps:

     - Register HEATOOL
     - Reading all programm parameters by using PIL
+    - Check preBuffer values if the library already exists
     - Read XML info
     - :cpp:func:`getSamplingrate_trigreclength` => Obtain the *trig_reclength* and the sampling rate
     - Sixt standard keywords structure